agsb/immu/docs/About_eForth.md

 based in "eForth and Zen" by Dr. C. H. Ting, Ofeete Enterprises, 2013

+Code for a CPU 8086 and a old PC-MSDOS system.

 ## What I like

   - use of interrupt 021H interface of DOS.